band/bandstands/free associations/2022-06-28 always ask about justice.md

 # 2022-06-28 always ask about justice

-when considering community establishment and social deveopment:
+when considering community establishment and social development:
  - always ask: how is the justice system going to work?
  - how will we manage our own tendencies to corruption and feelings of hurt and rejection?